tskit-dev/msprime/docs/interchange.rst

-1. Mutations appear in the mutation table ordered by time of appearance, so that a mutation will always appear after the one that it replaced (i.e., it's parent).
+1. Mutations appear in the mutation table ordered by time of appearance, so that a mutation will always appear after the one that it replaced (i.e., its parent).
-2. Furthermore, if mutation B appears after mutation A, but at the same site, then mutation B's site will appear after mutatation A's site in the site table.
+2. Furthermore, if mutation B appears after mutation A, but at the same site, then mutation B's site will appear after mutation A's site in the site table.
 3. ``sort`` sorts sites by position, and then by ID, so that the relative ordering of sites at the same position is maintained, thus preserving